elowder4/Basys_3_BMP_180/README.md

 # Optimization
 There are many steps one could take to optimize this project, most concered with calc_temp.v.
-One could consolidate some of the intermediate variables that are only used once, consolidate the divider and adder IPs, and optimizing the timing of the state machine in calc_temp.
+One could consolidate some of the intermediate variables that are only used once, combine the divider and adder IPs, or optimize the timing of the state machine in calc_temp.

 # Extra Files
 Initially, I did not use divider IP and had a custom module.
 Divider.v is still in the project, but not used.